orbitjs/orbit/README.md

 ## Building and Testing Orbit

 The Orbit project is managed by [Grunt](http://gruntjs.com/).
-Once you've installed Grunt and its dependencies, you can install Orbit's dependencies from inside the project root with:
+Once you've installed Grunt and its dependencies, you can install Orbit's development dependencies from inside the project root with:

 ```
 npm install